QuTech-Delft/imsep/docs/clean-code/basic-testing.md

 # An introduction to testing

-Testing is crucial to code quality, and covering its fundamentals requires its own dedicated page.
+!!! abstract "Overview"

+    - What is a unit test, and how to write one?
+    - How to mock external components when unit testing?
+    - What is a system test?

 ## Unit testing

 Unit testing is the first step in testing software.
 A code block is tested for its correctness, this is usually a function.
 If multiple scenario's exist (in the form of if-statements, for example) each scenario is tested.
-This way, bugs existing on the lowest level can easily be found (e.g. a conditional incorrectly defined).
+This way, bugs existing on the lowest level can easily be found (e.g. a conditional incorrectly defined), and overall confidence in the code base grows.

 ### Setting up a unit test